 Renewal By Andersen – RBA – these are the most expensive.
 While I do like the RBA windows and their service, I don’t like their high price.

 Window World – Model 4000 – this is the model recommended by the sales person.
 It has a couple of unusual things I noted.
 1. You can’t open the bottom window all the way since there is a piece of trim which sticks out and stops the window.
 This piece of trim also showed a hole which water might enter.
 2. For some reason instead of the water just following the natural path and leaving down a sloped piece, it has a small lip at the bottom to hole the water in and only has a small “weep” hole on the side which is covered up by the screen.
 I can see the water getting backed up and/or the weep hole being blocked.
 On the other hand, I have a friend who has bought a number of these windows and likes them.

 Every person’s situation is different so there is not one right answer for everyone.
 You need to look at all the ratings, the price, the installation and all the features you want and make a decision that is right for you.

 I like to use the Consumer Reports ratings as a basis for my decision.
 I currently have Andersen windows in my house and want to match the look and finish of these windows.
 The Pella 350 seem to come close to matching the look of the Andersens.
 The Pella 350 also has a nice inside finish than other vinyl windows and is larger.
 It also has the grills between the glass and has the tilt-in feature.

 While almost all companies were more than happy to replace my windows, a couple suggested that my water problem was related to factors other than my windows.
+That seems to be the case.
 A couple suggested just replacing my lower sash with Andersen replacement windows.
 I ended up choosing Wilke Window to replace the lower sash in my two windows and also replace another window in my kitchen for a price of $1140.00.